-If the owners of the website (blogger, Tumblr) decide that your content doesn’t jive with the feel they’re going for, they can delete all of your posts and make your blog disappear like a guy who owes mobsters money.
+If the owners of the website (blogger, Tumblr) decide that your content doesn’t jive with the feel they’re going for, they can delete all of your posts and make your blog disappear.

 Granted, you didn’t pay for your free blog, but did you know that many people make money on their blogs?